 [End] (required)

 Network data represents either conventional n-port parameters (corresponding to what is referred to as single-ended port configuration) or mixed-mode parameters associated with differential port configurations.
 The mixed-mode parameters may be the generalized mixed-mode parameters if not all single-ended ports are combined into differential ports.
-A differential port is formed from two single-ended ports having the same "reference" terminal (also referred to as the "-" terminal).
+A differential port is formed from two single-ended ports having the same “reference” terminal (also referred to as the “-” terminal).

-In addition to the above option lines, keywords, and network data, files that describe 2-port devices may also contain noise parameter data.
+In addition to the above information (option lines, keywords, and network data), files that describe 2-port devices may also contain noise parameter data.
 Comment lines may be interspersed in the file as necessary.

-These keywords and data formats are described in detail in the following sub-sections.
+These keywords and data formats are described in detail in the following sections.

 Comment Lines

 Touchstone data files may include comments.
 Comments are preceded by an exclamation mark (!).
 Comments may appear on a separate line, or after the last data value on a line.
 Comments are terminated by a line termination sequence or character (i.e., multi-line comments are not allowed).

-The syntax rules for comments are identical for Version 1.0 and Version 2.0 files.
+The syntax rules for comments are identical for Version 1.0, Version 1.1, Version 2.0 and Version 2.1 files.

 [Version]

-Rules for Version 1.0 files:
+Rules for Version 1.0 and Version 1.1 files:

-The [Version] keyword is not permitted for Version 1.0 files.
+The [Version] keyword is not permitted for Version 1.0 and Version 1.1 files.

-Rules for Version 2.0 files:
+Rules for Version 2.0 and Version 2.1 files:

-The [Version] keyword is required for files using any Version 2.0 syntax.
+The [Version] keyword is required with a string argument of “2.1” or “2.0” (without the quotation marks).
+Note the syntax and rules are identical between [Version] 2.1 and 2.0 Touchstone files, so it does not make a difference which of these two arguments is used for the [Version] keyword in Touchstone files.

-Each Touchstone Version 2.0 data file shall contain one and only one [Version] keyword and argument.
+Each Touchstone Version 2.0 and Version 2.1 file shall contain one [Version] keyword and argument.
 These shall precede all other non-comment, non-blank lines.
 Both the opening and closing brackets are required.
 The [Version] keyword is followed by one string argument.
 The argument shall be preceded by whitespace.

 The [Version] keyword provides information on the Version of the specification under which the file contents should be interpreted.

-The only valid argument is “2.0”.

 Option Line

+For Version 1.0, Version 1.1, Version 2.0 and Version 2.1 files:

 Each Touchstone data file shall contain an option line (additional option lines after the first one shall be ignored).
 The option line is formatted as follows:

 # <frequency unit> <parameter> <format> R <n>